Home > Thai Main Dishes > Thai Basil Chicken Fried Rice

 Renee

-Thai Basil Chicken Fried Rice combines 2 popular Thai dishes, Spicy Basil and Chicken Fried Rice, for a One Pan Meal with Bold Flavors.
+Thai Basil Chicken Fried Rice combines two popular Thai dishes, Spicy Basil Chicken and Thai Fried Rice, for a one-pan meal with bold flavors.

 5 from 1 vote